quiltdata/quilt/docs/Technical Reference.md

 }
 ```

-You can now configure a Quilt Role with this role (using the Catalog's admin panel, or `t4.admin.create_role`).
+You can now configure a Quilt Role with this role (using the Catalog's admin panel, or `quilt.admin.create_role`).